SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 <br><br><br><br>

 You will now see the data that has been downloaded.
 Make sure that they are complete and that each column contains data.
+Be aware that only the first few lines of the dataset are displayed.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup18.png "Setup18")